- Human Resources

 Richmond's New Purchasing Policy

-The City has adopted an RPD Update.to direct the City's effort in procuring environmentally preferable products, materials, and services.
+The City has adopted an Environmentally Preferable Purchasing Policy to direct the City's effort in procuring environmentally preferable products, materials, and services.
 In many departments, City employees are already making environmentally preferable purchasing choices, such as purchasing recycled content paper, energy efficient appliances, green cleaning products and a fuel efficient motorcycle fleet for the Richmond Police Department.
-Learn more about the Richmond PD motorcycle purchase in the
+Learn more about the Richmond PD motorcycle purchase in the RPD Update.

 The new City Hall, which opened in April 2009, is seeking LEED green building certification.
 Many environmentally preferable purchasing decisions went into the construction and planned maintenance of this complex.
 To learn more about these greener practices and products, please visit the Green City Hall website.